satyasootar/aipress/README.md

 ## Assumptions & Limitations
 - **Images**: To avoid setting up S3 or Cloudinary for this assignment, post thumbnails are not uploaded by the user.
 Instead, the post ID is hashed to algorithmically map to a beautiful set of 14 pre-defined images in the `public/thumbnail` folder.
 - **Auth**: Authentication is handled via HTTP-only cookies and JWTs rather than NextAuth.js to explicitly demonstrate fundamental Next.js API routing and cookie management skills taught in class.

+---

+## How This Project Was Built (Development Journey)

+This section details the step-by-step process of how this architecture was achieved from scratch.

+### 1. Initialization and Foundation
+The project began by initializing a Next.js 16 App Router application with Tailwind CSS and TypeScript.
+I immediately established a custom design language focusing on a dark, high-end editorial aesthetic (`bg-black`, `font-serif` for headers, tracked-out `font-sans` for metadata).
+I integrated `shadcn/ui` to quickly scaffold base components like Cards, Inputs, and Buttons, but heavily customized their Tailwind classes to match the deep-black vintage theme.

+### 2. Database Design with Prisma & NeonDB
+Instead of a standard local SQLite database, I opted for a serverless PostgreSQL instance on NeonDB for production readiness.
+I designed a highly relational schema in `schema.prisma`:
+- `User`: Handles authentication credentials.
+- `Post`: Stores article content, title, and links back to the author.
+- `Comment` & `Like`: Enable social interaction, tracking user engagement with strict foreign key constraints.

+After running `npx prisma db push`, the cloud database was instantly ready to accept queries.

+### 3. Custom Authentication via Server Actions
+To deeply understand Next.js security, I bypassed heavy libraries like `NextAuth` and built a custom JWT cookie-based auth system.
+- Using **Server Actions** (`actions/auth.ts`), I handle form submissions natively without writing client-side `fetch` logic.
+- I use `bcryptjs` for hashing passwords and the powerful `jose` library for signing/verifying JWT tokens.
+- The JWT is stored securely as an HTTP-only cookie, and a helper `getSession()` function makes it universally accessible in any Server Component.

+### 4. Headless Rich Text Editing
+For the authoring experience, standard `<textarea>` elements weren't enough.
+I integrated the **Tiptap Headless Editor**.
+By building a custom `Tiptap.tsx` client component, users can highlight text and apply formatting (Bold, Italic, Code, Blockquote) seamlessly.
+The editor outputs raw HTML, which is then securely stored in the PostgreSQL database and safely rendered inside the `EditorialCard` components using Next.js `dangerouslySetInnerHTML`.

+### 5. Advanced UI Engineering & The "Thumbnail Hash"
+To avoid the complexity and cost of an S3 bucket for this assignment, I engineered an algorithmic image mapping system (`lib/utils/thumbnail.ts`).
+It takes a Post's unique CUID, runs a mathematical hash on the string, and maps it perfectly to one of 14 high-quality vintage thumbnail images stored locally in `public/thumbnail/`.
+This ensures every blog post gets a beautiful, deterministic thumbnail without bloated database logic.

+### 6. Perfecting Rendering Strategies
+I carefully split the application to utilize Next.js's powerful caching mechanisms:
+- The **Homepage** uses ISR (`revalidate = 60`) because blog feeds update slowly, so there is no need to query the database on every single page load.
+- The **Blog Reader** and **Profile Page** use SSR (`force-dynamic`) because we need to see exactly who liked or commented on a post the millisecond it happens.
+- I built a `FooterWrapper.tsx` client component using `usePathname()` to ensure the footer renders selectively (only on the homepage and blog reader) without destroying the server-side architecture of the parent Layout.